Skip to main content

 Deprecation Warnings in MongoDB's Node.js API

-Note that most of these deprecation warnings seem to appear in version 3.x.x and above of the Node.js API in conjunction with MongoDB version 4.x and above.
+Note that most of these deprecation warnings appear in version 3.x.x and above of the Node.js API when paired with MongoDB version 4.x and above.

 db.collection is not a function